 This is the post I knew I was going to have to make soon, and have been dreading.
 I hope my regular readers will forgive me a personal post in the middle of one of the worst fortnights of my life.

 On April 14th 2015 my lovely Mum, Kathy Prince, wife to my Dad Laurie for almost 70 years, passed away peacefully in her sleep after suffering declining health for several months now.

-This is my favourite photograph of her, and the one I see every day in my lounge.
-A fun-loving, attractive and stylish lady, this is how she’d like to be remembered.
+This is my favourite photograph of her, and the one I see every day in my hall.
+A fun-loving, attractive and stylish lady, this is how she'd like to be remembered.